JonasAlfredsson/docker-nginx-certbot/README.md

 # docker-nginx-certbot
 Create and automatically renew website SSL certificates using the Let's Encrypt free certificate authority and its client *certbot*.
-Built on top of the nginx server running on Debian.
+Built on top of the Nginx server running on Debian.
 OpenSSL is used to create the Diffie-Hellman parameters used during the initial handshake.